The Karma Inc Apparel Story - How T-Shirts and A Belief Turned Me Into A Kidney Donor

-The day before Thanksgiving in 2012, we were around the house preparing for the next day when word came in.
+The day before Thanksgiving in 2012, we were around the house preparing for the holiday when word came in.
 I was a perfect match.
 It's not possible to put into words what your mind does at that moment.
 Excitement because it's real, but a monstrous decision to make that nobody can make for you.
 I had to decide if I was going to give one of my organs, that help keep me alive to someone I had never met.

 I was so eager to get back to work on Karma Inc Apparel that I pushed myself too soon and had to take a few weeks off and be on lite duty as anyone who donates a kidney is supposed to do anyway.
 Within 6 weeks after surgery, both Jessica and I were now 2 perfectly healthy individuals.
 It was amazing meeting her again because I could see the results of what a living organ donation does for someone and the brightness she had.
 When it comes to a living kidney donation vs. kidney from a cadaver, a living kidney donation usually will have a lifespan 3 times longer.

 We began working with key partners like legendary rock guitarist Kenny Olson, well known Nashville artist Jason Erwin, and social media and design guru that also does work with Folk N Funky Jared Govitz.
-My little vision, now going on 10 years old still lives to bring good vibes only and spread kindness to everyone.
+My little vision, now going on 11years old still lives to bring good vibes only and spread kindness to everyone.
 Karma T-Shirts and Karma Clothing have become our staple.
-We were known as the “Brand That Gives Back”.
+We are known as the “Brand That Gives Back”.
 I am so proud to have held on to a vision, when nobody believed in us in the beginning and when no one else knew anything about Karma Inc Apparel and marched forward.

-Back to the Holidays
+Back to Our Mission: